 A breast lift is suitable for patients who have sufficient volume in their breasts but the breasts have dropped after pregnancy and breast feeding or with aging.
 If in a bra you are happy with the volume of your breasts then this may be more suitable than other forms of breast surgery.
+If your concerns are both lack of volume and the droopiness of the breasts, it may be an augmentation mastopexy (i.e. a breast lift with implants) may be more appropriate.
 It can also be possible to have a breast lift after removal of implants rather than having new implants.

 As with other surgeries there are different techniques and each have its place.
 A breast reduction operation such as a superior, inferior or superior-medial pedicle techniques can be used but a small amount of tissue still has to be removed.
 These techniques can be combined with a breast implant if added volume is needed.